fohrloop/venvlink/README.md

 PS C:\workdir\someproject> python -m venvlink project-name
 ```

-This would create the following folders & files.
-Inside your project directory, a `venv` folder with only few files, such as the `activate` script.:
+This would create, inside your project directory, a `venv` folder with only few files (<1Kb in total), such as the `activate` script.:

 ```